 The Government reserves the right to request full technical and price proposals from all, some, or none of the Offerors submitting white papers.
 Any such request for full technical and priced proposals does not guarantee award.
 Decisions to select certain proposals for funding will be based on funds availability and the merits of the proposals.
 Additionally, to be eligible for a potential award of a contract, all prospective Offerors must meet certain minimum standards pertaining to financial resources, ability to comply with performance schedules, prior record of past performance, integrity, organizational structure, experience, operational controls, technical skills, facilities and equipment in accordance with FAR Part 9.
 Every effort will be made to protect the confidentiality of the proposal and any evaluations.
-The Offeror must mark the proposal with a protective legend in accordance with FAR 52.215-1(e), Instructions to Offerors - Competitive Acquisition (Jan 2017).
-NOTE: DLA Strategic Materials intends to award a firm-fixed price (FFP) and/or cost plus - fixed fee contract (CPFF) as a result of any proposal(s) selected for award.
+The Offeror must mark the proposal with a protective legend in accordance with FAR 52.215-1(e), Instructions to Offerors - Competitive Acquisition (Jan

+2017).
+NOTE: DLA Strategic Materials intends to award a firm-fixed price contract as a result of any proposal(s) selected for award.